Kel Mitchell

 Kel Johari Rice Mitchell (born August 25, 1978) is an American actor, comedian, rapper, singer, and TV host.
 He was an original cast member of the Nickelodeon sketch comedy series All That for its first five seasons (1994–1999), where he was often paired with Kenan Thompson.
-His role as Ed in the All That sketch was reprised for the 1997 teen comedy film loosely based on the series, Good Burger.
 He co-starred with Thompson on the Nickelodeon sitcom Kenan & Kel from 1996 to 2000.
-Mitchell received two Emmy Award nominations for Outstanding Performer in an Animated Program for his role as "T-Bone" in the children's animated series Clifford the Big Red Dog (2000–2003).
 From 2015 to 2019, he starred as Double G on the Nickelodeon sitcom Game Shakers.

 Early life

 Mitchell was born August 25, 1978, in Chicago, Illinois, and is from the South Side.
 He attended Chicago Vocational High School and took drama classes at the ETA Creative Arts Foundation.
 He has two sisters, Kenyatta and Kyra.